Williangalvani/qgc-dev-guide/en/ui_design/multi_device_pattern.md

 ## Efficient 1 person dev team
 The design pattern that QGC development uses to solve this problem is based around making new feature development quick and allowing the code base to be testable and maintained by a very small team (let's say 1 developer as the default dev team size).
 The pattern to achieve this is followed very strictly, because not following it will lead to slower dev times and lower quality.

 Supporting this 1 person dev team concept leads to some tough decisions which not everyone may be happy about.
 But it does lead to QGC being released on many OS and form factors using a single codebase.
-This is something most other ground stations out their are not capable of achieving.
+This is something most other ground stations out there are not capable of achieving.

 What about contributors you ask?
 QGC has a decent amount of contributors.
 Can't they help move things past this 1 person dev team concept.
 Yes QGC has quite a few contributors.
 But unfortunately they come and go over time.
 And when they go, the code they contributed still must be maintained.
 Hence you fall back to the 1 person dev team concept which is mostly what has been around as an average over the last three years of development.